domingosebastian/design_patterns/solid_2_O_OCP_solution/README.txt

 3 - Adapt the test so that test_reverse_order uses this new class

 -------------------------------
-Do not look for "show off" in the use of the API.
+Don't try to "show off" in the use of the API.
 It is not necessary to do it all in one line ;-) Try to make the result code illustrate the principle in the best way possible.